AJPTechnology/DesignPatterns4Examples/README.md

 # DesignPatterns4Examples
-Design Patterns Singleton Factory Method Facade Observer
+Design Patterns implement Singleton Factory Method Facade Observer

 The Factory Method pattern is intended to develop The example of a construction of instances of banking systems, for example an ATM system and mbway;